CalfCrusher/Phineas-Vulnerable-OS/README.md

-# Phineas is my first vulnerable box, made just to learn some web exploitation.
-Have fun!
+# Phineas is my first vulnerable box.
+An easy GNU/Linux box made to pwn.
+Can you get root?

 **Vulnhub**: https://www.vulnhub.com/entry/phineas-1,674/